Gallery Resources Contact

-An attractive and large ceramic incensario.
-A broad shouldered naked male seated in a frontal pose on a stool with a stepped base.
+An attractive and sizeable ceramic incensario.
+A broad-shouldered naked male seated in a frontal pose on a stool with a stepped base.
 Facial features are incredibly bold and realistic.
-Wears traditional large disc ear plugs.
-The shallow platter type headdress is very large, measuring over 10”/25.4 cm in Diameter.
-Excellent motifs on upper chest and back indicates the high rank of this individual.
+Wears traditional large disc earplugs.
+The shallow platter-type headdress is very large, measuring over 10”/25.4 cm in Diameter.
+Excellent motifs on the upper chest and back indicate the high rank of this individual.
 Highly burnished marbleized brown-black ceramic contributes to its beauty.
 Outstanding example.

 Overall height is 16.5”/41.9 cm.
 Reassembled from four parts, with restoration over breaks.
 Manabi, Ecuador 700/1500 AD.